Sussex Militia: Sussex Trained Bands

-The legal basis of the militia was updated by two Acts of 1557 covering musters and the maintenance of horses and armour.
+The legal basis of the militia was updated by two acts of 1557 covering musters (4 & 5 Ph. & M. c.
+3) and the maintenance of horses and armour (4 & 5 Ph. & M. c.
+2).
 The county militia was now under the Lord Lieutenant, assisted by the Deputy Lieutenants and Justices of the Peace (JPs).
 The entry into force of these Acts in 1558 is seen as the starting date for the organised county militia in England.
 Although the militia obligation was universal, it was clearly impractical to train and equip every able-bodied man, so after 1572 the practice was to select a proportion of men for the Trained Bands, who were mustered for regular training.
 The government aimed for 10 days' training a year, with a two-day 'general muster' at Michaelmas, and two 'special musters' lasting four days for detailed training at Easter and Whitsun.
 When war broke out with Spain training and equipping the militia became a priority.
 From 1583 counties were organised into groups for training purposes, with emphasis on the invasion-threatened 'maritime' counties including Sussex.

 In the 16th Century little distinction was made between the militia and the troops levied by the counties for overseas expeditions.
 However, the counties usually conscripted the unemployed and criminals rather than the Trained Bandsmen – in 1585 the Privy Council ordered the impressment of able-bodied unemployed men in Surrey (100) and Sussex (150) for the expedition to the Netherlands, but the Queen ordered 'none of her trayned-bands to be pressed'.
 Replacing the weapons issued to the levies from the militia armouries was a heavy cost on the counties.